SillyFreak/blog/content/blog/003-layout-convergence.typ

   )
 })

-Either, the outline entry fits in one line, but that line wrongly says the heading is on page "v"; or, when trying to accomodate for page number "iv", it breaks into a second line, shifting the heading to page "v"!
+Either, the outline entry fits in one line, but that line wrongly says the heading is on page "v"; or, when trying to accommodate for page number "iv", it breaks into a second line, shifting the heading to page "v"!
 Your document will give you one of the two -- and a warning: "Layout did not converge within 5 attempts".

 == Leaving outlines behind